bigalex95/bigalex95/README.md

 ### ⚡ Summary

-Senior Computer Vision and Machine Learning Engineer with over 7 years of experience leading, designing, and deploying end-to-end AI solutions.
-Proven expertise in optimizing and deploying deep learning models for edge and cloud environments, reducing latency by up to 60% using TensorRT/TFLite.
-Adept at building scalable data pipelines and leading cross-functional teams to deliver innovative products in WebAR, AI-powered automation, and data analysis.
-Seeking to leverage technical leadership and hands-on expertise in Python, TensorFlow, PyTorch, and C++.
+Results-driven Computer Vision and Machine Learning Engineer with proven expertise in leading end-to-end technical projects.
+Hands-on experience designing, developing, optimizing, and deploying deep learning models for real-time image analysis and object detection.
+Skilled in integrating ML pipelines across both edge and cloud environments using Python, TensorFlow, PyTorch, OpenCV, and C++.
+Proven track record of collaborating with cross-functional teams to deliver high-impact AI solutions.

 ---